jensengroup/RegioSQM/README.md

 For each `example.mop`, the computation yields with `example.arc` an archive, `example.out` a logging output, and `example.out.sdf`.
 As in the case for imidazole, the later may be empty.

+## analysis of the computation

+RegioSQM is used again, but now by

+    3  python2 regiosqm.py -a example.smiles example.csv > results.txt

+to scrutiny MOPAC's results.
+Given the starting structures in `example.smiles` and the list of conformers in `example.csv` as the two mandatory parameters, Gibbs' Free enthalpy of the formation of the intermediate will be read out for each theoretically plausible position for the EAS.
+MOPAC's computations, are summarized and redirected to `results.txt` as a table

+    comp1 1 1,3
+    comp2 2 2

+The first column, recalls the name of the parental structure provided by `example.smiles`.
+This column is followed by the column about the position most likely susceptible to the EAS.
+This column may be populated by the label of additional positions if their intermediate was found to differ 1 kcal/mol (or less) different to this least endothermic pathway.
+The third column lists all positions with an intermediate less than 3 kcal/mol different than the least endothermic pathway, including the most favorable position, too.

+In the background, RDKit is called to illustrate this summary with one `.svg` per parental structure.
+Sites within the 1 kcal/mol threshold are marked in green, sites between the 1 kcal/mol and 3 kcal/mol threshold by a red dot.

     # generate conformations from SMILES
     #